What is Personal Liability Insurance?

 But that doesn’t mean every scenario like this is 100% covered.
 Like a snowflake, no one claim is the same as the next.

-While personal liability cover offers a host of protections, there are quite a few things that aren’t covered.
+While personal liability cover offers a variety of protections, there are quite a few things that aren’t covered.
+Here’s a look at some common exclusions:

-Some policies don’t cover your dog at all.
-If your dog has a history of biting, or is categorised as high-risk, your liability cover may not cover them.
+Some policies don’t cover your dog at all, especially if your dog has a history of biting, or is categorized as high-risk.

 For instance, this cover can provide legal protection in case of disputes related to:

-If you are an employee for a company, your employer should have public liability insurance, which will cover any damage caused by an employee while at work.
+If you are an employee for a company, your employer should have public liability cover, which will cover any damage caused by an employee while at work.

 If you are self-employed though, you should consider taking out some self-employed public liability insurance to cover you while you’re on the job.